- Education and Science»

 After the trailer is done, have the class discuss the answers in groups.
 Encourage them to discuss what they think of the movie and make predictions about what will happen in the story’s plot and characters.
 The discussion topics are limitless.

 If you want something more advanced to try with higher level adult classes, check out TED.com and adapt some of the shorter TED talks into your lesson.
 You could focus on listening for general information, specific details or develop some critical thinking questions based on the presentations.

 Use Realia and Authentic Materials for ESL Speaking Activities

 One more method for improving speaking skills of adult language learners is using realia to help encourage discussion in the classroom.

 Realia is any type of physical object that can be seen or touched.
 So you could bring in flashcards, playing cards (casino-style), food, clothing, hats, masks or any other kind of object relating to some specific theme.

 An activity that works great for realia is one that uses cheap wooden chopsticks (or those wooden throat swabs that doctors have).
 You could also use paper, but it’s less solid and only lasts as long as the lesson typically.
 The chopsticks or swabs can be used over and over.

-For a thorough description of more classroom speaking activities like these, check out the ESL Speaking Activities for Adults and Kids on ESL Expat’s website.
+For a thorough description of more classroom speaking activities like these, check out these ESL speaking activities.

 The next article, How to Teach English as a Second Language to Adults (Part 3), focuses on how to improve students’ writing skills with various other helpful writing exercises for an ESL classroom.